 Additionally, construction equipment sales suffered setbacks as weak crude prices sapped building demand in oil-rich countries.

-Upon Oberhelman's retirement, board member Dave Calhoun will become non-executive chairman, Caterpillar said.
+When Oberhelman retires as the board executive chairman, board member Dave Calhoun will become non-executive chairman, Caterpillar said.
 Umpleby will also join the board.